 - Leave for 30 minutes before rinsing.

-Amla, rich in vitamin C and antioxidants, is commonly used in traditional practices to support hair tone.
+Amla, rich in vitamin C and antioxidants, is commonly used in traditional practices to support hair tone and overall hair structure [3].

 Ingredients: